ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 {{site.data.keyword.attribute-definition-list}}

-# Tutorial: Using Secure Build Server with a digital wallet
+# Tutorial: Using Hyper Protect Secure Build Server with a digital wallet
 {: #tutorial_secure_build_server}
 {: toc-content-type="tutorial"}
 {: toc-services="hp-virtual-servers"}
 {: toc-completion-time="1h"}

 In this tutorial, you use the {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}} Secure Build Server to build a digital wallet application, then you use {{site.data.keyword.hpvs}} to deploy the resulting application in the public cloud.